SoftwareGift/FeatherNets_Face-Anti-spoofing-Attack-Detection-Challenge-CVPR2019/README.md

 libxcam core source code under the terms of Apache License, Version 2.0

 #### Description:
-ibXCam is a project for extended camera features and focus on image quality improvement and video analysis.
+libXCam is a project for extended camera features and focus on image quality improvement and video analysis.
 There are lots features supported in image pre-processing, image post-processing and smart analysis.
 This library makes GPU/CPU/ISP working together to improve image quality.